cdstanford/ccf/process.md

 ## Support Offered

 There are two different potential categories of funding depending on need: partial and full.

-### Partial Funding

-Partial funding is useful when the advisor supports the move and is willing to continue funding the student, but the student has an urgent need to escape.
-In this case, the funding should cover the costs of travel, and in some situations help cover the cost of living in a second place (as it is not always possible to break a lease or sublet while you're in another area).
-In the ideal scenario where ample funding exists, helping with incidental costs would also be beneficial.

-### Full Funding

-Full funding is useful when the advisor will cut off funding for the student if the student flees.
-Advisor abuse is the main use case here, though an unsupportive advisor coupled with outside sources of abuse can function similarly.
-In this case, the above costs may exist, but the student may also have no additional source of income.
-This can be prohibitive for some students, thereby forcing them to stay in dangerous situations for fear of losing income.
-The ideal is a full RAship or internship for a semester to a year.
+Partial funding supports needs like travel, housing, and other incidental costs; full funding additionally supports the student for an RAship.
+Eligibility for these categories depends on student circumstances and need, as well as funding availability.